dogoncouch/gentoo-laptop/README.md

 ##### Installing iio-sensor-proxy
 `iio-sensor-proxy` handles accelerometers and light sensors, and is used for screen rotation and automatic brightness control, if the system has the necessary sensors.
 Our kernel includes a lot of modules for sensors.

-If you are using our all of our config files, and you have installed our `trace-linux-laptop` set, `iio-sensor-proxy` should already be installed.
+If you are using our all of our config files, and you have installed our `dogoncouch-laptop` set, `iio-sensor-proxy` should already be installed.
 Check with `emerge -pv iio-sensor-proxy`.
 If it is, skip ahead to [using iio-sensor-proxy](#using-iio-sensor-proxy)

 First, download the [iio-sensor-proxy ebuild](https://bugs.gentoo.org/show_bug.cgi?id=565904).
 Then put it in the `/usr/portage` tree:
 ```